Disco Labs’ Gavin Ballard On All Things Composable Commerce

 [39:16]

-How Submarine is reinventing the customer experience
+How Submarine reinvents the DTC customer experience